bedwards254/testBDBC/_posts/2019-01-28-Optical-discs-policy.md

 This document outlines policy for handling optical discs acquired by the Rose Library as part of manuscript collections.
 This will help guide decisions as to if and how digital archivists at the Rose capture data from CDs and DVDs.

-Upon receiving an optical disc, an archivist reviews its content using IsoBuster (http://www.isobuster.com).
+Upon receiving an optical disc, an archivist reviews its content using [IsoBuster](http://www.isobuster.com), located on the Windows side of the machine.

 A disc’s contents will fall into one of four categories:
 1. A commercially-produced disc